What To Pack For A One Month Backpacking Trip

 - Razor & shaving cream.

 - Shampoo, conditioner, and soap.
 Check out .
 They are rubber, so they can mold into your toiletry bag without being bulky!
 Another option is to purchase an all-in-one shampoo/conditioner/soap.
-We use when we go backpacking, however it does dry out your hair so I usually pack conditioner as well.
+We use when I go backpacking, however it does dry out your hair so I usually pack conditioner as well.

 - Deodorant.
 You can purchase travel size deodorant at the store.